Feeney's Glentoran grab dramatic last-gasp win

 Two Caolan Loughran goals either side of a Nathaniel Ferris penalty won it for The Villagers.

-Newry had Thomas Lockhart sent off in the closing stages for a late stamp on Ally Teggart, who had slid in on Lockhart with a heavy tackle.
+Newry had Thomas Lockhart sent off in the closing stages for a stamp on Ally Teggart, who had slid in on Lockhart with a heavy tackle.

-The new Irish Premiership campaign kicked off on Friday night as Coleraine came from behind to beat derby rivals Balymena United 2-1 thanks to two goals from Matthew Shevlin.
+The new Irish Premiership campaign kicked off on Friday night as Coleraine came from behind to beat derby rivals Ballymena United 2-1 thanks to two goals from Matthew Shevlin.

+With his side having suffered a disappointing shootout defeat by Gzira United of Malta in the first qualifying round of the Europa Conference League, Feeney made his Premiership debut in the Glens dugout in front of a large travelling support at Mourneview Park.

+The east Belfast outfit enjoyed the majority of possession throughout most of the match but Glenavon looked solid and appeared to be on the verge of earning a point until Donnelly scored with almost the last kick of the game.